-Top a 100% whole-grain bagel thin with 1/3 cup fat-free ricotta cheese mixed with 1 tablespoon each peanut butter and honey.
-Sprinkle 1 tablespoon raisins on top.
+Top a 100% whole-grain bagel thin with 1/3 cup fat-free ricotta cheese mixed with 1 tablespoon of each peanut butter and honey.
+Sprinkle 1 tablespoon of raisins on top.

 Make this wild rice and egg bowl.
 Grab a skillet and cook one egg, then add 2 cups spinach and season with salt and pepper.
 Serve on top of Minute Rice Multi-Grain Medley.